Chicken and Rice with Mushrooms

 • Veggies: We’ll be using aromatics like onion and fresh garlic along with tons of mushrooms!

-• Chicken Breast: This is a great recipe to use up any boneless, skinless breasts in your freezer!
+• Chicken Breast: This is a great recipe to use up any boneless, skinless breasts in your freezer, but boneless chicken thighs are also okay to use.

-• Seasonings: We’ll be using garlic powder, onion powder, sweet paprika, salt, and pepper.
+• Seasonings: I like to use garlic powder, onion powder, sweet paprika, salt, and black pepper.

-• Chicken Broth: You can use a veggie broth or bone broth if you’d like.
+• Chicken Broth: You can also use a vegetable broth or beef broth if you’d like.
+Bone broth also works but the flavor is much more intense.

 • Garnishes: I love using parmesan and fresh parsley on top!